 There are 4 key elements that characterize the Argo Joshua Creek lands: Dundas Urban Core, Mixed-Use Neighbourhood Centre Area, the Neighbourhood Park, and the SWM pond.
+The detailed design direction of Argo Joshua Creek shall be in compliance with the Livable by Design Manual (Part A and C), specifically as it relates to built form, the public realm, and landscape.

-Fig. 5.0 - Argo Joshua Creek Development Master Plan.
+Fig. 5.0 - Argo Joshua Creek Development Master Plan